zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 # Chaos Day Summary

-In today chaos day we wanted to experiment with the gateway and resiliency of workers.
+In today's chaos day, we wanted to experiment with the gateway and resiliency of workers.

-We have seen in the recent weeks some issues within our benchmarks when gateways have been restarted, see [zeebe#11975](https://github.com/camunda/zeebe/issues/11975).
+We have seen in recent weeks some issues within our benchmarks when gateways have been restarted, see [zeebe#11975](https://github.com/camunda/zeebe/issues/11975).

 We did a similar experiment [in the past](../2022-02-15-Standalone-Gateway-in-CCSaaS/index.md), today we want to focus on self-managed ([benchmarks with our helm charts](https://helm.camunda.io/)).
-Ideally we can automate this as well soon.
+Ideally, we can automate this as well soon.

 Today [Nicolas](https://github.com/npepinpe) joined me on the chaos day :tada: